dmsrsrepos/project-config/extension/README.md

 ```

 <!-- configsJson -->
 It will check for update every 12 hours by default.
-You can also do it manually by executing command `Project Kit: Update config now`.
+You can also do it manually by executing command `Project Config: Update config now`.

 ## License